Mortikiy/vutastic/README.md

 # Getting Started

 Copy `.env.template` to `.env`.

+Generate a sha256 hash (online or through the terminal) and edit `JWT_TOKEN` to match it.
+The hash must be at least 32 characters.

+Edit `SERVERADMIN_USER` and `SERVERADMIN_PASSWORD` to whatever you want the Server Admin's account to be.
+This account will be considered a `SERVERADMIN` and can send requests where a `SUPERADMIN` would be forbidden to.

-You shouldn't need to edit any of the values in `.env` unless you plan on using a local instance of MySQL.
-If so, edit the `DATABASE_URL` environment variable to match the following pattern:
+If you plan on using a local instance of MySQL, edit the `DATABASE_URL` environment variable to match the following pattern:

 ```env
 DATABASE_URL="mysql://{USER}:{PASSWORD}@{HOST}:{PORT}/{DATABASE}"